Past Events

 Events List Navigation

-Find out more »Glasgow Skeptics visit Cafe Scientifique
+Find out more »Glasgow Skeptics visit Cafe Scientifique: Menopause Matters

-Please note: The venue is Waterstones on Sauchiehall Street, and the start time is set for 7pm.
+Please note: The venue is Waterstones on Sauchiehall Street (top floor), and the start time is set for 7pm.
 So we don't have an official Glasgow Skeptics event on this date ... but our friends over in Cafe Scientifique have got something to tickle your fancy instead.
-Can Art Ever Inform Science?
-The relationship between art and science is one that had been long discussed before, and since C.P Snow lamented the division between them in his famous 1959 “Two Cultures” lecture.…
+Menopause Matters: Dr Heather Currie Often referred to as “the change”, the menopause refers to the biological stage in every woman’s life when their periods stop and the ovaries lose their reproductive function.…

 Find out more »